Trump picks Haley to be US ambassador to UN

 Story highlights

+- Donald Trump's tapping Nikki Haley raises her profile in a party attempting to attract women

-- Haley and Donald Trump had a contentious relationship during the GOP presidential primary
+- Haley and Trump had a contentious relationship during the GOP presidential primary

-(CNN)President-elect Donald Trump has picked South Carolina Gov. Nikki Haley to be the US ambassador to the United Nations, according to multiple sources familiar with the decision.
+(CNN)President-elect Donald Trump has picked South Carolina Gov. Nikki Haley to be the US ambassador to the United Nations, the transition team announced Wednesday.

 Haley, who is the daughter of Indian immigrants, has already carved out a legacy for herself, serving as her home state's first female and first minority governor.